-LO346 : Global Sourcing & Procurement Negotiation - Acquisition of necessary goods, materials and services in exchange for funds or other remuneration.
+LO346 : Global Sourcing &Procurement Negotiation - Acquisition of necessary goods, materials and services in exchange for funds or other remuneration.
 Locating qualified vendors, seeking alternative sources, and negotiating favorable terms are considered.
 Emphasis is placed on contemporary and emerging strategic considerations such as partnering with suppliers to design, develop and service product lines, and establishment of long-term prime vendor contracts.
 Prerequisites: LO201, LO311, junior standing, or LSS dean's permission.
 Rec.
 3, Cr.
 3.

-LO400 : Coop Educational Experience in IBL - A period of work experience, normally fulltime and paid, with the private or public sector including non-profit organizations, in a job related to the student's degree program and/or career goals, and which differs significantly from previous experiences.
-Normally, credit will be awarded at the rate of one credit for four weeks of full-time work experience.
-An extensive written project is required and this is a graded course.
-All IBL students are required to earn a minimum of three co-op credits (ten to twelve weeks of full-time work experience).
+LO400 : Coop Educational Experience in IBL - It is the responsibility of the student to find and secure the Co-Op experience.
+The IBL Co-Op is a period of full-time, paid, professional employment experience within the private or public sector including non-profit organizations.
+The earned position must be related to logistics or supply chain management, and which differs significantly from any previous employment experiences.
+All IBL students are required to earn a minimum of three Co-Op credits to be earned in twelve weeks of full-time employment or 480 hours.
+The student is required to complete several graded milestones prior to the summer co-op in addition to an extensive written project.
+The syllabus contains the necessary details of assignments and is subject to change each year.
 No student may earn more than four credits with LO400 during his/her enrollment at MMA and these credits cannot be substituted for any other degree or minor program requirements.
-Prerequisite: IBL program coordinator's approval, junior standing or LSS dean's permission, and drug free certification required.
+Prerequisite: IBL program coordinator's approval, junior standing or LSS Dean's permission, and drug free certification required.
 Cr.
 3-4.